mattmcspirit/azurestack/README.md

 ```

 **Please Note**
-* The key difference this time, is that the -azureRegUsername and -azureRegPwd flags are used, to capture the different set of credentials for registering the ASDK to Azure.
+* The key difference this time, is that the **-azureRegUsername** and **-azureRegPwd** flags are used, to capture the different set of Azure AD credentials (and therefore, different subscription) for registering the ASDK to Azure.

 **Scenario 3** - Using Azure AD for authentication.
 You choose **not** to register the ASDK to Azure as part of the automated process: